Peter Kurz, Mayor of Mannheim, Germany, since 2007

 Peter Kurz, Mayor of Mannheim, Germany

-Peter Kurz, Mayor of Mannheim, Germany, has been nominated for the 20/21 World Mayor Prize.
+Peter Kurz, Mayor of Mannheim, Germany, has been shortlisted for the 2021 World Mayor Prize.

 You may wish to support him further and comment on his achievements and plans for his city.